JStennett-Tricentis/TricentisUtilities/README.md

 1. Visit the tool at `http://localhost:8000`
 2. Go to the **Bookmarklet** tab
-3. Drag the "📌 Tosca Cloud Navigator" link to your browser's bookmark bar
+3. Drag the "📌 Tosca Cloud Navigation" link to your browser's bookmark bar
 4. Click the bookmark from any page to open the quick navigator popup

 ### Option 2: Direct Access